-The problem of symbol synchronization concerns the question of when a symbol is considered to start at the different communication participants.
-In the simplest case, i.e., one transmitter and one receiver, the transmitter sends out the symbols, and according to the delay produced by the {MC} channel, they arrive on the receiver side.
-It is the receiver's challenge to determine the start of the transmitted symbol.
+The problem of symbol synchronization concerns the question of when a symbol is considered to start at the receiver's side.
+In the simplest case, i.e., one transmitter and one receiver, the transmitter sends the symbols, and, according to the delay introduced by the {MC} channel, they arrive at the receiver.
+It is the receiver's challenge to determine the start of the transmitted symbol from the received sequence.

 Traditionally, symbol synchronization in {MC} is often addressed using the \ac{MLE} as an optimal method; see \cite{jamali2017symbol}.
-Due to the high computational requirements for implementing \ac{MLE}, it is often not a viable option for implementation in experimental {MC} systems.
+Due to the high computational requirements for implementing \ac{MLE}, it is often not a viable option for experimental {MC} systems.
 Out of this need, low-complexity versions of \ac{MLE} that rely on the use of separate signaling molecules for data transmission and synchronization were proposed in \cite{jamali2017symbol}.
-Additionally, based on the use of two different signaling molecule types, the solution in \cite{mukherjee2019synchronization} creates an artificial synchronization clock by exploiting the differences in diffusion coefficients.
-Due to their higher diffusion coefficient, the synchronization signaling molecules arrive at the receiver first and signal the start of a transmission for the slower data signaling molecules.
-A blind synchronization approach, based on \ac{MLE}, was proposed in \cite{shahmohammadian2013blind}, where a predefined sequence of molecules is transmitted beforehand for \ac{MLE} calibration.
+Additionally, by using two different signaling molecule types, the solution in \cite{mukherjee2019synchronization} creates an artificial synchronization clock by exploiting differences in diffusion coefficients.
+Due to their higher diffusion coefficient, synchronization molecules arrive at the receiver before the data-signaling molecules, thereby indicating the start of transmission.
+A blind synchronization approach based on \ac{MLE} was proposed in \cite{shahmohammadian2013blind}, in which a predefined sequence of molecules is transmitted before the actual data transmission to calibrate \ac{MLE}.

-In most synchronization approaches reported above, one problem is ignored: The variability of the {MC} setup.
+In the synchronization approaches reported above, one problem is ignored: the variability of the {MC} setup.
 The system is assumed to be static and well-known.
 However, this assumption does not hold for real-world scenarios where transmitter-receiver distances, background flow, and the behavior of signaling molecules change over time.
 This variability triggers the need for synchronization to enable adaptation to the system's changing state.
-These problems, often untackled in the current literature, are well-suited for {ML}-based synchronizers because they can adapt continually to the fast-changing {MC} channel.
+These problems are well-suited for {ML}-based synchronizers because they can adapt continually to fast-changing channels.